DAW2082024/SomniaRooms/docs/deploy.md

 ```

 Config details
 - SERVER_NAME -> if set to https a SSL cert will be obtained.
 If you set http, SSL will be disabled.
+(Read more about this [here](https://caddyserver.com/docs/automatic-https))

 Front-end: